HeapSpace/heapcon/content/speakers/steve-freeman/index.md

 ---
-title: "A Bluffer’s Guide to Technical Debt for other people"
+title: "A Bluffer’s Guide to Technical Debt for Other People"
 description: "Metaphors for looking at technical risk that we think match the problem more effectively"
 speaker: "Steve Freeman"
 bio: "Steve Freeman, author of ‘Growing Object Oriented Software, Guided by Tests’ (Addison-Wesley), was a pioneer of agile software development in the UK.
 He is currently a distinguished consultant with Zuhlke Engineering Limited."